Art or Propaganda?

 I think Le Guin's put her finger on why I feel the trilogy expands in scale yet dwindles emotionally, turning slowly into rant.
 Memorable rant, attaining some of the visionary power of Blake, Milton or David Lindsay, but still drifting away from a more subversive vision--a world in which all of you sense your animal soul, unlike our world where just a tiny minority of kooks and shamans like me do.
 Had Pullman followed out the full implications of his world-model--really an alternate personhood model, one that looks rather realistic to third-eyed me--we might have a quieter, less strident, but deeper work, critiquing both the modern world's main dogmas--religious conventionalism and Enlightenment materialism.
 Sigh!
 But that's not Pullman's wish.
 It's mine.

 I flash back to my dream of cartooning to summon a furry spirit... and why not?
-The best way to change reality is to declare that wish you just won't give up for the Reality Principle.
+The best way to change reality is to voice that secret wish that you just won't trade for the Reality Principle.
 Whatever straitjacket it's selling this week.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books